hiimjustin000/GD-2.2-Decompiled/GD/FMOD/readme.md

 - `FMODReverbPresent`
 - `FMODMusic`

-These Files will be Seperate C++ files and headers until all class objects have been decompiled.
-Note that these will not require data directly from fmod excluding the use of Fmod's functions and objects...
+These will only require One Header File and C++ File to be worked on, note that these will not require all the data directly from fmod excluding the use of Fmod's functions and objects...